Skip to content

 Link to this section

 The Management API provides methods for common operations on resources.
-Here are some examples:
+All examples use async patterns:

 users = await management.get_users()